gmc-code/PC-Python/docs/pillow/multiply_an_image.rst

 | If an image is multiplied with an image with a solid black image, the result is black.
 | If an image is multiplied with a solid white image, the image is unaffected.

-.. py:function:: ImageChops.multiply(im1, im2)
+.. py:function:: ImageChops.multiply(image1, image2)

-    | im1 and im2 are the images to multiply.
+    | image1 and image2 are the images to multiply.

 | The code below overlays a box with a circle.
+| The pngs are first converted to RGB mode for best results.

 .. code-block:: python